tpwo/pg-latex/README.md

 ## Dual-language support

 The template provided in this repo should be compatible with both English and Polish.
-However, not all language-specific settings can coexist thus different branches were introduced: [polish](https://github.com/trivvz/pg-latex/tree/polish) and [english](https://github.com/trivvz/pg-latex/tree/english) (added for verbosity, same as `master`).
+However, not all language-specific settings can coexist thus [polish](https://github.com/trivvz/pg-latex/tree/polish) branch was introduced.
+`master` branch corresponds to the English version.

 ## Suggested setup process